SCIENCE 10th

 Create a timeline

 highlighting milestones of life's evolution on planet Earth.
-Use a football field if available, if
+Use a football field if available, if not

 4.